|Federal Loan Consolidation

 start making payments on your student loans.

-The Direct PLUS Loans do not have a grace period.
+The Federal Direct PLUS Loans do not have a grace period.

 |Most lenders are no longer offering consolidation loans.
 You can still consolidate your federal loans with the U.S. Department of Education's Federal Direct Loan Consolidation Program.